gbyu/bbggLimits2018/README.md

 . run3.sh
 ```

 The process may take a while to complete, especially when running with many categories (about 30 minuts for 2D method and 12 categories).
+You can uncomment 1D if you want to process it.